Uyghurs in Beijing

-Uyghurs in Beijing are both first generation Uyghurs who arrived Beijing as of 2007; and second generation Uyghurs perceive themselves as Beijingers.
+Uyghurs in Beijing are both first-generation Uyghurs who have arrived in Beijing and second-generation Uyghurs who perceive themselves as Beijingers.

 History

 Tang to Yuan dynasties

 During the Tang dynasty, the ancient Uyghur Kingdom and the Tang government had close relations and large numbers of ancient Uyghurs of Mongolia including merchants and soldiers migrated to Youzhou (modern Beijing).
 The Tang governor of Youzhou, Zhu Tao, who rebelled against the Tang dynasty in 783, had a Uyghur wife and 3,000 Uyghur cavalry under his command.
 After the Uyghur Kingdom was conquered by the Yenisei Kirghiz in 840, many Uyghurs fled south to Tang China and some 30,000 settled in Youzhou.
-In the Liao dynasty, Youzhou became the Southern Capital of the Liao and Uyghurs merchants lived in a part of the city known as the Weiwuerying or the "Uyghur Camp."
+In the Liao dynasty, Youzhou became the Southern Capital of the Liao and Uyghurs merchants lived in a part of the city known as the Weiwuerying or the "Uyghur Camp."In the Anshi Rebellion and the subsequent war, almost all of these Uyghurs were killed.

 After Genghis Khan captured Beijing from the Jin dynasty in 1215, Uyghur noble families serving the Mongol court were sent to administer the city, then renamed Yanjing.
 These Uyghur nobles were from the Qocho Kingdom, which was formed in the Tarim Basin in 855 and submitted to the Mongols in 1209.
 Among the Uyghurs who came to Yanjing was Buluhaya, who was a lieutenant of Genghis Khan and given the rank of financial manager.
 He built a large estate outside the city along the Gaoliang River and moved his mother there.
 The settlement became known as the Weiwuercun or the "Uyghur Village."
 After Buluhaya's death, he was posthumously honored by Külüg Khan as the Duke of Wei.
 It is believed that Weigongcun or the Village of the Duke of Wei, was so-named because of Buluhaya (布鲁海牙).

-Another Uyghur noble sent to Yanjing was Alihaya (阿里海牙), who severed as a minister of the governments of the capital region (after Yanjing became the capital of the Yuan dynasty) and Huguang.
+Another Uyghur noble sent to Yanjing was Alihaya (阿里海牙), who served as a minister of the governments of the capital region (after Yanjing became the capital of the Yuan dynasty) and Huguang.
 Alihaya married a relative of Buluhaya.
 His son, Xiaoyunshihaya (小云石海牙), also known as Guan Yunshi, was a noted scholar in the Hanlin Academy.

 Perhaps the most famous Uyghur official was Mengsusi (蒙速思), the Darughachi or governor of the Yanjing region, who served in the court of Kublai Khan.
 Mengsusi's daughter was married to the son of Buluhaya, Lian Xixian (廉希宪).
 Mengsusi's son, Ashitimur, served as the Minister over the Masses, and was buried in Weigoncun.

 Buluhaya's descendants took on the surname Lian (廉), while Alihaya's were named Guan (贯).
 In the early 1950s, the Lians were still among the 17 farming families living in Weigongcun.
 In 2001, a daughter of a Lian was still living there.

 The Uyghur nobles who moved to Weigongcun in the Yuan dynasty practiced Buddhism, the religion of the Qocho Kingdom.
 Later Uyghur migrants to Beijing were Muslims, and usually congregated in or near the city's Hui Muslim communities.